Outside Providence (film): Plot

-Dunph is no longer just any student at the school when "Drugs" Delaney writes Dunph with his particular colorful words and addressing the letter in the most simplest of ways that the school has to open it to learn of the contents; Dunph has low regard for both the school and Mr. Funderburk.
-Dunph routinely gets sanctioned with work hours as punishment for his school rules transgressions.
+Dunph is no longer just any student at the school when "Drugs" Delaney writes Dunph with his particular colorful words and addressing the letter in the simplest of ways that the school has to open it to learn of the contents; Dunph has low regard for both the school and Mr. Funderburk.
+Dunph routinely gets sanctioned with work hours for breaking school rules.
 He also develops a friendship with a sister school student, Jane Weston, regarded as "hands down, the coolest girl in school".
-A romance develops and through her advice he learns about personal fulfillment which could be achieved by an education.
+A romance develops and through her advice he learns about personal fulfilment which could be achieved by an education.

 She and others are found out by Mr. Funderburk smoking marijuana and drinking alcohol in a dorm room of the boys' dorm.
 The incident is resolved, unknown to Dunph's knowledge until too late, with Jane expelled for school rules violations.
 Dunph feels responsible for dashing Jane's goal of attending Brown University following graduation.
 He concludes: Wheeler's acceptance at Yale University is weighed heavily by a letter of recommendation from Funderburk and Wheeler was caught with marijuana during an earlier raid; therefore Wheeler made his own deal with Funderburk to inform on others which resulted in Jane being expelled.
 Dunph resolves to see Jane's college plans revitalized by speaking with the Dean at Brown University, as he explains that she was the innocent party in the incident.

 Dunph comes to terms with his father's apprehension discussing the death in the family because the latter felt responsible for imposing on her a life that she could not handle; she being too young when they married, depressed and agoraphobic.
 Dunph refuses to shake Funderburk's hand at the graduation ceremony in the auditorium and exits after asking his classmates for his "luggage".
 He then meets up with his father and Jackie as they arrive.
 Pat hands over an acceptance letter from the Community College of Rhode Island where Dunph points out that everyone is accepted although he could then transfer to a "senior college...where people sleep over and shit."
 Pat congratulates Dunph for being the first of the family to go to college and the younger brother not to be trumped surmises the possibility that it just very well may be that Jackie himself may be the first to graduate.